-The table below shows compensation earned by our non-employee directors during 2022.
+The table below shows compensation earned by our non-employee directors during 2023.
 Directors who are also our employees receive no additional compensation for their service as a director while they are also employees.
-During the year ended December 31, 2022, Mr. Shabshab, served in the role of President and Chief Executive Officer and therefore is treated as a NEO.
-The following table excludes Mr. Shabshab as his respective compensation is set forth in the "2022 Summary Compensation Table" below.
+During the year ended December 31, 2023, Mr. Smith, served in the role of President and Chief Executive Officer and therefore is treated as a NEO.
+In addition, former director Nabil Shabshab served in the role of President and Chief Executive Officer for a portion of the year and therefore is also treated as a NEO.
+The following table excludes Mr. Smith and Mr. Shabshab as their respective compensation is set forth in the "2023 Summary Compensation Table" below.